-dd) Selenium criteria document (EPA 440/5-87-006, September 1987)states that if selenium is as toxic to saltwater fishes in the field as it is to freshwater fishes in the field, the status of the fish community should be monitored whenever the conc.of selenium exceeds 5.0 μg/l in salt water because the saltwater CCC does not take into account uptake via the food chain.
+dd) Selenium criteria document (EPA 440/5-87-006, September 1987) states that if selenium is as toxic to saltwater fishes in the field, the status of the fish community should be monitored whenever the conc. of selenium exceeds 5.0 μg/l in salt water because the saltwater CCC does not take into account uptake via the food chain.